M-earnest/docker_workshop/_sources/advanced/automating.md

  - under `security` click `create new access token`
      - the name of the access token should ideally also match the name of your Github repository (best practice, not a requirement)
      - grant read, write and delete permissions and click on generate
- - a new dialogue box will pop-up, copy the displayed access token and temporally save it somewhere, as you will not be able to view this token again later
+ - a new dialogue box will pop-up, copy the displayed access token and temporally `save` it somewhere, as you will not be able to view this token again later

 ![new_access_token](/static/new_access_token.png)

 ### 3. Setup GitHub secrets

-For authentification purposes, i.e. to connect our DockerHub and GitHub, we will need to store our newly generated `access token`, as well as our DockerHub `username` using GitHub Secrets.
+For authentification purposes, i.e. to connect our DockerHub and GitHub, we will need to store our newly generated `access token`, as well as our DockerHub `username` using `GitHub Secrets`.
 These allow us to store sensitive information (API keys, passwords etc.) necessary to enable automatization without exposing that information to the public.

  - head to your GitHub repository
  - click on `settings` -> `secrets and variables` -> `actions`